Hope for Hamilton but Mercedes 'not yet there'

 The seven-time champion had not scored a podium since the first race of the season and his result in Montreal ended a run of difficult races.

-"It has given me a lot of hope there is more to come from this car that the potential is truly there if we can get the set-up right," Hamilton said.
+"It has given me a lot of hope there is more to come from this car, that the potential is truly there if we can get the set-up right," Hamilton said.

 Prior to Montreal, Hamilton had been out-qualified by team-mate George Russell for three consecutive races, and had not finished ahead of him since the first race of the season in Bahrain.